DEvcult144/CSS-NAVBAR/README.md

 # CSS-NAVBAR
-if you are new to this then then one of the first stuff you need to know is navbar
+if you are new to this then one of the first stuff you need to know is navbar